SAFEHR-data/FlowEHR/README.md

     make auth
     ```

     > _NOTE_: CI deployments require a service principal with access to deploy resources in the subscription.
-See `sp-flowehr-cicd-<naming-suffix>` in the [identities section](#identities) for the roles that are assigned to this.
+See `sp-flowehr-ci-<naming-suffix>` in the [identities section](#identities) for the roles that are assigned to this.

     You will be prompted to enter the `ci_resource_group` and `ci_storage_account` values outputted from the previous step.
 Once ran, copy the outputted credentials to populate in the next step.